This sprawling, leafy suburb is one of Dubai's biggest 'desert suburbs' - and falling prices have seen a recent surge in new arrivals

 Four years on from the first residents moving in, this blossoming development is close to completion.

-More than 75 per cent of the vast desert community is occupied and a Radisson hotel is almost ready for business.
+More than 75 per cent of the vast desert community is occupied and a paramount hotels dubai is almost ready for business.

 The district is distinguished by lush greenery with palm-lined private link roads.
 With plenty of amenities, it is a good place for growing families.